A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Quantitative stability via relative entropy, weak-topology estimates, and modulated interaction energy

-As a first step, we analyze the BL distance.
-While the relative entropy provides a natural measure of distance to local Maxwellians, many of our convergence statements will be formulated in the weak topology of probability measures.
-For this purpose, the BL distance is particularly useful, since it metrizes weak convergence on $\calP(\R^d)$ (and on $\calP(\R^d\times\R^d)$) without additional moment assumptions; on bounded domains it is equivalent to the first-order Wasserstein distance up to constants.
-We next provide estimates that relate the BL distance to modulated kinetic quantities.
+In this subsection, we derive weak-topology estimates that connect the entropy-dissipation structure of the kinetic equation with quantitative convergence tools.
+While the relative entropy provides a natural measure of distance to local Maxwellians, several of our convergence statements are formulated in weak topologies on probability measures.
+As a first step, we therefore analyze the bounded Lipschitz distance, which metrizes weak convergence on $\calP(\R^d)$ and $\calP(\R^d\times\R^d)$ without additional moment assumptions; on bounded domains, it is equivalent to the first-order Wasserstein distance up to constants.
+We then complement the BL framework with negative Sobolev estimates, which will be useful when converting microscopic dissipation into macroscopic stability estimates in weak spatial topologies.

 We first recall a stability estimate for continuity equations in BL distance whose proof can be found in \cite{C21} (see also \cite{CC20, CC21, FK19}). \begin{lemma} Let $T>0$ and $\bar \rho : [0,T] \to \mathcal{P}(\R^d)$ be a narrowly continuous solution of